ct-js/docs.ctjs.rocks/docs/README.md

     image: /assets/img/CheatsheetThumbnail.png
     description: <p>Available in English, Russian, Spanish and Brazilian Portuguese languages.</p>
         <a class="vp-link vp-hero-action primary" target="_blank" href="https://comigo.itch.io/ct-cheat-sheet">Download the cheatsheet →</a>
-  - header: Notable changes and additions in ct.js v4
+  - header: Notable changes and additions in ct.js v5
     features:
-      - title: New sound editor and sound engine
-        icon: music
-        details: These two couple together greatly and let you effortlessly create randomized sounds with no code (except for <code>sounds.play('YourSound')</code>!)
-      - title: Base classes for templates
-        icon: icons
-        details: Now your templates may be based not just on animated sprites but also on nine-slice patches, text labels, dynamic buttons, or empty containers.
-You can place and edit them as regular copies both in a room editor and in-game.
-More base classes coming after the v4 release!
-      - title: Behaviors
-        icon: brain
-        details: A new scriptable asset type that you can use to define shared logic for rooms and templates.
-You can add behaviors to any template or room at any time, and most of the time even add or remove them dynamically!
-      - title: Asset folders
+      - title: Catnip — new visual programming language
-        icon: folder
+        icon: diagram-next
-        details: A real file-like project structure with nested folders and one asset browser.
+        details: Catnip is a new programming language made specifically for ct.js, in which you compose game logic with command blocks.
+Examples translated to Catnip are already bundled with your ct.js copy!
-      - title: <code>settings</code> API
+      - title: 'New asset type: Typefaces'
-        icon: gears
+        icon: t
-        details: API for in-game change of framerate cap, hi-DPI and scaling mode!
-      - title: UI tools for the room editor
+        details: Typefaces replace Fonts and allow adding multiple font files in one font family, easing programmatic use of text labels and integrating with styles more tightly.
+      - title: Bitmap Text base class and bitmap text support in Buttons and Textboxes
-        icon: arrow-pointer
+        icon: bold
-        details: Additional tools for base classes plus tools to create flexible UI layouts for various game resolutions.
+        details: A new base class allows utilizing exported bitmap fonts without additional code and placing crisp, pixel-perfect UI elements in the UI editor.
   - # header: Get help, and help others!
     features:
       - title: Join the Community